nikstar/Proc/README.md

     .runForStdout()
 ```

 Default initializer takes absolute or relative path as first argument.
-Convinience initializer `init(name:)` takes the name of the tool and uses `env` behind the scenes. `/usr/local/bin` is added to `$PATH` enviroment variable.
+Convenience initializer `init(name:)` takes the name of the tool and uses `env` behind the scenes. `/usr/local/bin` is added to `$PATH` enviroment variable.

 ```swift
 let ffmpeg = Proc(name: "ffmpeg", "-version")